EliasTa2610/Metacritic-Review-Summary-Sentiment-Analysis/README.md

 unzip -j glove.6B.zip '*50d*'
 rm glove.6B.zip
 ```
+Alternatively, you can run these commands from the notebook by preprending each with an exclamation mark.

 # Other
 * Scraped data is not included as it is protected by copyright